radiantmediaplayer/rmp-vast/README.md

 It aims at implementing the [IAB VAST 4.2 specification](https://iabtechlab.com/standards/vast/) for web-based environments (e.g. browser, Ionic, OTT apps ...) where both HTML5 video and JavaScript are available.
 VAST 2 and VAST 3 support is also provided.

-rmp-vast comes as a compiled library (./dist/ folder) but it can also be imported as a ES2015 module.
-Is is written in ES2017.
+rmp-vast comes as a compiled library (./dist/ folder) but it can also be imported as a ES2015 module. rmp-vast is written in ES2017.

 rmp-vast makes use of [vast-client-js](https://github.com/dailymotion/vast-client-js) for fetching and parsing VAST XML resources.